oliverschwendener/ueli/README.md

 ## Installation

+### Requirements

+* Windows 10
+* older Versions than Windows 10 might work but are not tested

+### Installer / Zip

 > Note: because the executables are not signed, Windows will probalby prevent you from executing the installer or the program itself.
 You can just click "Run anyway" to install the program.

-### Installer / Zip

 1. Download latest version here: [https://github.com/oliverschwendener/electronizr/releases](https://github.com/oliverschwendener/electronizr/releases)
 2. Run the installer / Unzip